AvePoint/cloud-api/docs/docs/Overview.md

     - TLS 1.2/1.3 guarantees modern cryptographic protection for data in transit.
     - Strict client secret rules and certificate requirements mitigate credential theft and brute-force attacks.

   By adhering to these protocols, organizations use enterprise-grade security while accessing Graph API, ensuring data integrity and regulatory compliance.
-For more details, refer to []().
+For more details, refer to [Security Measures](#security-measures).

 ## Legacy API